 Renting a scooter

 It’s good to rent the bike from someone you know instead of a stranger.
-A lot of the times you can get a better price from your guest house because you are staying there and they will bend over backwards to make you happy.
+A lot of the times you can get a better price from your guesthouse because you are staying there and they will bend over backward to make you happy.

-After a hour or so of yelling in different languages, they gave in.
+After an hour or so of yelling in different languages, they gave in.
 They did not make the scratches but they had to pay the local more money because of the issue.

 With this said, be sure the bike you rent includes insurance, registration and a helmet.
-Make sure you have a copy of the insurance and the registration in the bike before you leave.
+Make sure you have a copy of the insurance and the registration on the bike before you leave.